 - Word To Wellness, a podcast created by a poet exploring the rural-urban dynamic of health access in Kentucky

 - Medical Mistrust, a study created by a medical student exploring trust between two adjacent communities.
 One is a health sciences campus.
 The other is a low-income Black community.

 Both take unique approaches to exploring the roles of trust and language in creating healthy, just communities.

-Word to Wellness: Health Access in Kentucky from Smoketown to Jackson is a podcast that uses poetry, first-person interviews, and media from YouTube to develop new insights into Kentuckians shared cultural narrative around health access.
+Word to Wellness: Health Access in Kentucky from Smoketown to Jackson is a podcast that uses poetry, first-person interviews, and media from YouTube, Vimeo, social media and online resources to develop new insights into Kentuckians shared cultural narrative around health access.
 It asks, “How does language impact health?”
 The podcast is focused on Kentucky's oldest African American community, Smoketown, and the rural, Appalachian, white community of Jackson, Kentucky that was the focus of the New York Times best-seller, Hillbilly Elegy.
 The project pairs poetry with policy to demonstrate how the two inform each other, driven by the quote from scholar Anthony Black, "Artistic revolution manifests when people can’t feed their children."